canberkardic/stock-exchange-app/README.md

 ## Stock Controller

 The `StockController` handles the operations related to the stocks.  <br>
-It's communicating with the `StockServiceImpl` to perform business logic operations and handles HTTP requests and responses for the following endpoints:
+It's communicating with the `StockServiceImpl` and handles HTTP requests and responses for the following endpoints:

 - `POST /api/v1/stock`: Creates a new stock.
 - `DELETE /api/v1/stock/{id}`: Deletes a stock by id